Acerca de

 What is the difference between microblading and machine strokes or nano brows?

-These are all form of cosmetic tattooing.
+These are all forms of cosmetic tattooing.

 Do you do microblading?